Musculation

 • The side plank

-Each of these movements can be adapted with variations such as leg lifts or inclines, allowing different muscle groups to be targeted.
+Each of these movements can be adapted with variations such as leg lifts or inclines, allowing different muscle groups to be engaged.

 • Starting position : Support yourself on your forearms and toes, keeping your body aligned.